 Step 1: Get expert advice

-To take out a lifetime mortgage, you first need to receive advice from a qualified equity release adviser who’ll look at your options and tell you if it’s right for you.
+To take out a lifetime mortgage, you first need to receive advice from a qualified equity release adviser who’ll look at all your options and tell you if it’s suitable for you.

 If you’re yet to find an equity release adviser, we recommend searching the Equity Release Council's database of registered equity release adviser members.
 All Equity Release Council members have agreed to abide by Equity Release Council rules, guidance and standards, and have signed up to the Council's Statement of Principles.